-Panel A of Table 8 reports the estimation of the one-year ahead system.
+Panel A of Table 7 reports the estimation of the one-year ahead system.
 Row 1 uses the unadjusted dp series, whereas rows 2 and 3 use the adjusted series dp for the one-break and two-break case respectively.
 The GMM estimation uses the OLS normal conditions to estimate κ_d and κ_r .
 Therefore, the point estimates are identical to the ones reported in Table 1.
 Three differences are worth pointing out.
 First, the adjustment in \bar{r} delivers slightly lower standard errors for κ_r in rows 2 and 3.
 Second, as foreshadowed by Table 2, the point estimates for φ are substantially lower when we use the adjusted dividend-price ratio: .81 and .69 in rows 2 and 3 compared to .95 in row 1.
-Third, the first number in the last column reports the violation of the present value constraint (14) by the univariate (OLS) coefficient estimates $\kappa{d,ols}$ and $\kappa{r,ols}$, expressed in the same units as κ_d and κ_r .
+Third, the first number in the last column reports the violation of the present value constraint (12) by the univariate (OLS) coefficient estimates $\kappa{d,ols}$ and $\kappa{r,ols}$, expressed in the same units as κ_d and κ_r .
 Row 1 shows that using the unadjusted dp ratio leads to violations of the present value constraint.
 They are half the size of the estimated κ_r .
-Yet, when we use the adjusted dp ratio, constraint (14) is satisfied.
+Yet, when we use the adjusted dp ratio, constraint (12) is satisfied.

-Next, we estimate the one-period ahead equations for returns and dividend growth (11-12) jointly with the long-horizon regressions (15-16).
-We select a small number (N = 2) of long-horizon moments, corresponding to $H = \{1, 3, 5\}$.
-The joint system of one-year, three-year, and five-year ahead predictability regressions for returns and dividend growth contains 2 + 2N = 6 equations and 2N = 4 restrictions.
-Panel B of Table 8 reports the results.
+Next, we estimate the one-period ahead equations for returns and dividend growth (9-10) jointly with the long-horizon regressions (13-14).
+We select a small number (N=2) of long-horizon moments, corresponding to $H=\{1,3,5\}$.
+The joint system of one-year, three-year, and five-year ahead predictability regressions for returns and dividend growth contains 2+2N=6 equations and 2N=4 restrictions.
+Panel B of Table 7 reports the results.

 The point estimates for (κ_d, κ_d) are similar to those obtained from the one-year ahead system in panel A. Row 4, which uses the unadjusted dp ratio, fails to find evidence for return predictability or dividend growth predictability at the 5% level.
 The point estimate falls from .094 in panel A to .068 in panel B. Using long-horizon information makes the case for return predictability weaker when the unadjusted dp series is used.
-Furthermore, the estimate for $\phi = .99$ and its standard error indicate that we cannot reject the null hypothesis of a unit root in the dividend-price ratio.11
+Furthermore, the estimate for $\phi = .99$ and its standard error indicate that we cannot reject the null hypothesis of a unit root in the dividend-price ratio.15

 Results using adjusted series reported in rows 5 and 6 are quite different.
-Once we use the adjusted ratio dp, we find strong evidence for return predictability.
+Once we use the adjusted ratio \widetilde{dp} , we find strong evidence for return predictability.
 The point estimates remain large: .210 in the one-break case and .409 in the two-break case.
 Moreover, the asymptotic standard errors on κ_r are reduced.
 The reason is that we use restrictions of the term structure of predictability coefficients that cannot be uncovered by estimating the long-horizon moments in isolation; imposing these constraints improves the inference on κ_r and κ_d .
 Put differently, the univariate OLS long-horizon coefficients violate the present value constraint.
-The first number in the last column reports the average violation across the three constraints (the RMSE); it is
+The first number in the last column reports the average violation across the three constraints (the RMSE); it is 19% in row 1.
+This violation is lower in rows 5 and 6.
+The second number in the last column reports the average moment violation (RMSE) and measures the degree to which the imposed restrictions are satisfied.
+In row 5, the average moment violation is only 8.5%, less than half as big as in row 4.

-11The standard error of φ is implied by the estimates for κ_d and κ_r through (14) and computed using the delta method.
+The standard error of φ is implied by the estimates for κ_d and κ_r through (12) and computed using the delta method.